-I'm doing it right now, and you can too.
 You just need a framework with clear objectives, support, and the belief you're worth the effort to face your fears.

 I had been looking for a way to empower my audience, showing them how their health habits impact their businesses and lives.
 So when I heard about the 75HARD health challenge, I gave it a try, figuring it could only help.